ResearchMacroeconomy

 Oil Flow

-Hormuz is a narrow waterway, but in markets it behaves like a large macro variable: energy prices, inflation expectations, and central-bank confidence all pass through it.Source: NASA / Wikimedia Commons; U.S. Energy Information Administration, accessed May 28, 2026
+Hormuz is a narrow waterway, but in markets it behaves like a large macro variable: energy prices, inflation expectations, and central-bank confidence all pass through it.Source: NASA / Wikimedia Commons; U.S. Energy Information Administration

 A Deal Can Happen.
 Peace Is Harder.